dt10111/BlueSky-Interactions-Measurement/README.md

 Good afternoon.
 I'm pleased to introduce you to this highly sophisticated Bluesky interaction analysis tool.
 I can assure you it's perfectly safe and operates exactly as intended.

 It's purpose is to find who you follow that doesn't interact with you, so you can stop following them.
+No gods, no masters!

 ## What This Tool Does